About Me

 Passion Projects

-3. Securing medical devices: To give a background, I participated in the Biohacking Village (BHV) (which marries medical and cybersecurity) CTF at the 2020 DEFCON.
+3. Securing medical devices: To provide background, I participated in the Biohacking Village (BHV) (which marries medical and cybersecurity) CTF at the 2020 DEFCON.
 I learned about medical history and found and tested vulnerabilities in insecure medical devices.
 I was hooked!
 I wanted to know more, so for DEFCON 2021, I participated in the Device Lab, a live network that allows researchers to pentest medical devices.
 I found five of the thirteen vulnerabilities during the engagement.
-Now I am the Device Lab co-lead and Education Lead with BHV.
+Now, I am the Device Lab co-lead and Education Lead with BHV.
 To learn more about BHV, click here.

 Future State

-Wanna know more?
+Want to know more?
 Let’s connect through email (hello@thefluffy007.com) or Calendly.